tytydraco/yessleep/out/My_friend_disappeared_from_an_abandoned_subway_stop_I_found_her_but_she_cant_even_remember_her_name.md

 I passed by a tent filled with middle-aged women, all of them at least six feet tall.
 They were dusky, every one of them with a severe hunchback, and formed a circle around two of their kind, who were in the middle of playing some strange variation of craps that involved slaughtering a live chicken.
 Elder worthies sat on stools outside the circle and toothlessly screamed while throwing brown liqueur on the competitors (at least I hoped that’s what it was).

 I came to the edge of the market.
 A lonely brick-and-mortar shop stood apart there, from all other commerce.
-Outside the shop there were empty brass cages that looked like they belonged in a nineteenth-century millionaires menagerie of animals he bought on safari.
+Outside the shop there were empty brass cages that looked like they belonged in a nineteenth-century millionaire's menagerie of live animals bought on safari.
 There were chained manacles and steel water bowls inside of each cage.
 I looked at the storefront window.
 These characters were written on the glass in gilt lettering: ⲃⲱⲱⲛ ⲥⲁ ⲛⲁϥ.

-I walked inside through a flap made out of a pungent-smelling rawhide.
+I walked into the store through a flap made out of a pungent-smelling rawhide.

 An old woman sat behind the counter.
 I had the unexplainable feeling that she’d been sitting there waiting for me.
 She looked at me.
 “Yes?”